TheDigitalCatOnline/blog_source/pelican/content/python-oop-tdd-example-part2.markdown

 and with this simple declaration I get 1 test passed and still 50 to go.
 We obviously may also create a new object that does not inherit from `Binary` but we would have to explicitly delegate a lot of functions to this latter class.
 So, in this case, better to stick to an automatic delegation mechanism like inheritance.
 To get a review of those two concepts read [this post](/blog/2014/08/20/python-3-oop-part-3-delegation-composition-and-inheritance).

 Composition could be another viable solution, with a `Binary` value stored internally and accessed whenever we call `super()` in the inheritance version.
-In this case, however, inheritance and composition lead to very similar results, with the latter being somehow counterintuitive and thus not the best choice.
+In this case, however, inheritance and composition lead to very similar results, with the latter being somehow counter-intuitive and thus not the best choice.

 We need to reimplement many of the special methods already implemented in the `Binary` class.
 This because Python resolves magic methods through a dedicated channel that avoids the `__getattr__()` and `__getattribute__()` methods, making the whole thing faster.
 This makes impossible to automatically delegate magic methods, except by means of metaclasses, which are however too complex to be a useful addition to this post.